Manual Annotation

 Fig. 7: Document upload in CATMA

-Click on “UPLOAD LOCAL FILE” and search the folder structure of your computer for the previously downloaded TXT file of Poe’s short story.
+Click on the upload icon below “Upload files from your local computer” and search the folder structure of your computer for the previously downloaded TXT file of Poe’s short story.
 (CATMA processes all common text file formats.
-If you want to upload several documents at once, first group them together in a ZIP folder.
-CATMA unpacks the folder in the upload process and displays each document individually.)
-Then click on the “NEXT” button at the bottom right.
-The next view will show you a preview of the text you are about to upload (see Fig. 8).
-“File Type” and “Encoding” in this view are usually automatically displayed correctly.
-If there is a need for any changes (which is not the case in this tutorial), you can edit these two fields by double-clicking on them.
+If you want to upload several documents at once, you can select multiple files in the file chooser or create a ZIP file and upload that.
+CATMA unpacks ZIP files in the upload process and displays each document individually.)
+Now click on the CONTINUE button at the bottom right.
+The next step will show you a preview of the text you just uploaded (see Fig. 8).
+The Type, Characterset/Encoding and Language are usually automatically detected correctly.
+If there is a need for any changes (which is not the case in this tutorial), you can edit these fields by double-clicking on them.
+Here there is also an option to Always use the apostrophe as a word separator.
+Click on CONTINUE to proceed further.

 Image shows how to add a new source document, what format should my file document have import CATMA